Sunday, June 6, 2010

 Addendum, September 2, 2011

-Further research has revealed that Smith's men crossed the Potomac on the night of September 3-4, 1861.
+Further research has revealed that Smith's men crossed the Potomac on September 3-4, 1861.
 The September 24 date noted above is likely erroneous, although often cited in many secondary sources.
 See my post from September 2, 2011, which describes in more detail Smith's movement into Virginia.

 Thank you-I was researching for an essay for school I have to write; you really helped!! :)